sharmaprishita10/QueryCraft/README.md

-# Search
+# QueryCraft

-Search is a project designed to replicate the front-end functionalities of Google Search, Google Image Search, and Google Advanced Search.
+QueryCraft is a project designed to replicate the front-end functionalities of Google Search, Google Image Search, and Google Advanced Search.

 ### Description